-Antioxidant Power of Plant Foods Versus Animal Foods,
+Transcript: Antioxidant Power of Plant Foods vs. Animal Foods

-In a review on vegetarian diets and public health published last year, they concluded that sufficient scientific evidence exists for public healthy policy to ptromote a plant-rich diet for health promotion.
-This does not need to wair for science to provide all the answers as to why and how.
+In a review on vegetarian diets and public health published last year, they concluded that “Sufficient scientific evidence exists for public health policy to promote a plant-rich diet for health promotion.
+This does not need to wait for science to provide all the answers as to why and how.”

-But this is certainly one reason On average, 64 times more antioxidant power in plant foods than animal foods, but is it really a fair comparison?
-Included in the plant group were some things that were just off the charts, like some exotic wild berries, herbal medicines that really skewed the chart upwards.
-People eat corn, they don’t eat dried Norwegian cornflowers.
+But this is certainly one reason: on average, 64 times more antioxidant power in plant foods than animal foods—but is this really a fair comparison?
+Included in the plant group were some things that were really just off the charts—like some exotic wild berries you could never actually find in a store, that really skewed the chart upwards for the plant foods.
+I mean, people eat things like corn; they don’t eat things like dried Norwegian cornflowers.
 So let’s bring it down to earth.

-The average plant food may have over a thousand micromoles of ferric ion reducing antioxidant power per decagram, but for comparison’s sake I’m going to choose the least healthy plant food I can think of, good old American iceburg lettuce, which I think of as basically just water.
-It doesn’t have 1,157 units of antioxidant power, it has, 17 units.
+The average plant food does indeed have over a thousand units of antioxidant power, but for comparison’s sake, just to be fair to the animal foods, I’m going to choose the least healthy plant food I can think of—good old American iceberg lettuce, which I think of as basically just water.
+It does not have 1,157 units of antioxidant power; it has 17.

-There is one animal product, however, that does kick some serious tush.
-There are samples of blueberries that didn’t even test that antioxidant rich.
-An animal product so healthy, I encourage everyone to consume it… when they’re a baby.
-Human breast milk.
+There is one animal product, however, that does kick some serious tush, topping over 200.
+There are even some types of berries that didn’t test that antioxidant-rich.
+An animal product so healthy, I have to encourage everyone to consume it—when you’re a baby.
+That’s the antioxidant content of human breast milk.

 During infancy, breast is best.
 After infancy, plants are preferred.